astronomer/docs/software/role-permission-reference.md

 description: A list of all default permissions for each role on Astronomer Software.
 ---

-This section contains the default permissions for each user role on Astronomer.
+This is where you'll find information about Astronomer Software default user role permissions.
 To modify these default permissions, see [Customize role permissions](manage-platform-users.md#customize-role-permissions).

 ## System roles